adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 ></div>

 <br>
 While waiting for the opportunity to buy a TETRA (TErestrial Trunked RAdio) for a larger project in the future, I bought a used Motorola XPR 6550 off ebay to play around with DMR (Digital Mobile Radio).
-DMR and TETRA are both digital radio protocols, allowing for more efficient use of bandwidth for voice communication, and provide additional data capabilities such as metadata, gps positons, text messages and IP traffic.
+DMR and TETRA are both digital radio protocols, allowing for more efficient use of bandwidth for voice communication, and provide additional data capabilities such as metadata, gps position, text messages and IP traffic.
 The XPR 6550 is one of the oldest radios from Motorola's MOTOTRBO (DMR) line, having been released around 2007 (I cannot find an exact date), and they still work wonderfully.

-I had already been interested in getting text messages working with my other DMR radio, A Retevis RT3S, however I use a custom firmware called [OpenGD77](https://opengd77.com) which does not support SMS because of implemetation difficulties and fear of patents.
+I had already been interested in getting text messages working with my other DMR radio, A Retevis RT3S, however I use a custom firmware called [OpenGD77](https://opengd77.com) which does not support SMS because of implementation difficulties and fear of patents.
 I bought my XPR 6550 in part because of its support for SMS, and I was hoping it would work out of the box; but unfortunately that was not the case.

 ## How DMR SMS works